greje656/Questions/camera.md

 ### Properties Mapper ###
 All of the mapping occurs in the properties mapper component which is basically just a lua script that gets executed whenever any of the entity properties are edited.

 The most important property we wanted to map was the exposure value.
 We wanted the f-stop, shutter speed, and ISO values to map to an exposure value which would simulate how a real camera sensor reacts to incoming light.
-This is a topic that was well covered by Sebastien Lagarde and Charles de Rousiers in their awesome [Moving Frostbite to Physically Based Rendering](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf) document.
+Lucky for is, this is a topic that was very well covered by Sebastien Lagarde and Charles de Rousiers in their awesome awesome awesome [Moving Frostbite to Physically Based Rendering](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf) document.
 The mapping basically boils down to:

 ~~~
 local function compute_ev(aperture, shutter_time, iso)